Boris-Barboris/dsubs/arch/Roadmap.rst

         OnMouseLeave.
     Keyboard input: goes either to focused element, or to global hotkey handler.

+Render:
+    - Global Render is responsible for render cycle start time slice.
+All child renders should represent objects at that time.
+    - monotonic clock time interval that passed since last render cycle should be passed to components.

 World-space render:
     + Simple convex shape rendering.
+    - spacial optimization, camera-bound culling, object lookup for picking.

+Overlay-space render:
+    - Simple shape rendering.
+    - time interval in update_transform parameters.
+    - spacial optimization, camera-bound culling, object lookup for picking.

 Spacial hashing:
     We're in 2d space, so let's use quadrtree.
 Contained element - AABB.